Tips for travelling with pre-existing medical conditions

 For more information, read our dedicated page on travelling with osteoporosis.

-If you have a medical insurance and are in need of travel insurance, get in touch with our specialists on 0800 033 4902 or apply for a quote online.
+If you are in need of travel insurance that covers existing medical conditions, get in touch with our specialists on 0800 033 4902 or apply for a quote online.